pgoyal94/Restaurants_and_House_Prices/README.md

 ## [Machine Learning]()
-We will use five machine learning models to determine which can give the an accurate result.
+We used five machine learning models to determine which gave the most accurate result.
 - Logistic Regression
 - Random Forest
 - Adaboost